ASIC grants class order exemption with regulatory framework for stablecoins on the horizon 10 min read

 Major progress is being made in modernising Australia's digital asset regulatory framework.
 ASIC Corporations (Stablecoin Distribution Exemption) Instrument 2025/631 grants class relief for intermediaries distributing stablecoins issued by licensed entities.

-This move comes in the context of anticipated reform to regulate stablecoins as stored value facilities as part of further payment licensing reforms and the release of draft legislation to extend the financial services regulatory framework to custody-based digital asset platforms and tokenisation activities.
+This move coincides with Treasury's payments licensing Tranche 1a Exposure Draft legislation proposing to regulate stablecoins within a tokenised stored value facility framework, as part of broader reforms to the regulation of payment services.
+The proposed payments licensing reforms are being consulted on in parallel to proposed licensing reforms to extend the financial services regulatory framework to custody-based digital asset platforms and tokenisation activities.

 In this Insight, we examine the rise of stablecoins, their current regulatory status and parallel developments on the international stage.
 (For coverage of the draft reforms regarding digital asset and tokenisation currency activity more broadly, see our companion Insight here) .